stts-se/wsstrsstst/README.md

 * go run wsstrsstst.go <text file>

+The text file must have a .txt file extension.

 Each 100 sentences, the server will be called with one more concurrent sentence, starting with one sentence at a time.